dreamit-de/graphql-server/README.md

   extract the information from the body and URL params of the request.
 Own Extractor can be created by implementing `RequestInformationExtractor` interface.
 - **`metricsClient`**: The `MetricsClient` used to collect metrics from the GraphQLServer.
-By default, the `DefaultMetricsClient` is used that collects default NodeJS and three custom metrics using `prom-client` library.
+By default, the `DefaultMetricsClient` is used that collects default NodeJS and three custom metrics using [prom-client][3] library.
 Own MetricsClient can be used by implementing `MetricsClient` interface.

 ## Customise and extend GraphQLServer